Small Talks: Positive Role Models

 Being a positive influence on young adults is the best way to help them make the right choices—especially when it comes to alcohol.
 Research shows that parents and caregivers are the number one reason that kids don’t drink.
 But preventing underage drinking takes a community.
-Together, parents, caregivers, and other role models can help to change the perception of underage drinking and give kids the confidence to grow up alcohol-free.
+Together, parents, caregivers, and caring adults can help to change the perception of underage drinking and give kids the confidence to grow up alcohol-free.

 Anyone can be a role model